Process Safety

 High Pressure Gas Process Safety Management Department General Manager | Asahi Kasei Corp.
 Senior General Manager of Corporate ESH |

 We held the High Pressure Gas Process Safety Measures Promotion Conference (chaired by the Asahi Kasei Corp.
-Senior General Manager of Corporate ESH who is head of the High Pressure Gas Process Safety Management Department) four times (July and October 2022 and January and April 2023) with the relevant parties from head office, the Mizushima Works, and the Kawasaki Works in order to exchange information in a timely manner and implement the PDCA (plan-do-check-act) cycle.
-Furthermore, the High Pressure Gas Process Safety Measures Meeting, chaired by the High Pressure Gas Process Safety Division General Manager (Asahi Kasei Corp.
-Director commissioned by the President), was held once (July 2022) to check on the status of process safety at the Mizushima Works and Kawasaki Works.
-In addition, the on-site patrol by the High Pressure Gas Process Safety Division General Manager was conducted in December 2021 at the Kawasaki Works.
-For the past two years, both the Mizushima Works and Kawasaki Works have recognized continuing operations as a key issue, and took thorough measures to prevent COVID-19 infections and secure the availability of personnel, ensuring that operations did not have to be suspended due to infections.
+Senior General Manager of Corporate ESH who is head of the High Pressure Gas Process Safety Management Department) four times (July and October 2023, January and May 2024) with the relevant parties from head office, the Mizushima Works, and the Kawasaki Works in order to exchange information in a timely manner and implement the PDCA (plan-do-check-act) cycle.
+Next, the High Pressure Gas Process Safety Measures Meeting, chaired by the High Pressure Gas Process Safety Division General Manager (Asahi Kasei Corp.
+Director commissioned by the President), was held once (July 2024) to check on the status of process safety at the Mizushima Works and Kawasaki Works.
+In addition, the on-site patrol by the High Pressure Gas Process Safety Division General Manager was conducted in December 2023 at the Kawasaki Works.
+Furthermore, we conducted a head office audit of both Works' offices and inspection management organizations in May and June 2024, and confirmed that safety inspections and final inspections for fiscal 2023 were conducted in accordance with the applicable bylaws.
+Based on the above, we decided to continue with the “Basic Safety Management Policy” at the ESH & QA Committee held in July 2024 (chaired by the President of Asahi Kasei Corp.).

-The Mizushima Works was awarded super certification (Specified Certified Operator), which necessitates a higher level of high-pressure gas safety management, in September 2021 when the high-pressure gas safety certification was renewed.
-The Kawasaki Works also applied for and obtained ordinary certification during the renewal audit in August 2022.
+The Mizushima Works was awarded super certification (Specified Certified Operator) in September 2021, which necessitates an enhanced level of high-pressure gas safety management, and have begun considering a longer open inspection cycle from fiscal 2023.
+The Kawasaki Works has also been updating the regular certification system since August 2022.
 Along with other sites that have not yet acquired the certification for self-inspection, we will strive for more advanced high-pressure gas safety management.

 Basic Policy for High Pressure Gas Safety